oscam-installer/oscam-emu/README.md

  - Get the lastest sources from SVN git clone https://git.streamboard.tv/common/oscam.git oscam

- - Go to oscam-trunk directory.
+ - Go to oscam-git directory.

  - Run `make config` to choose the features you want.